JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 > each sample.
 The equivalent yield of each preparation as grams of
 > standard colour was determined by dye-trial.

-To access these data within we must first attach the package to our session using
+To access these data within `Julia` we must first attach the package to our session using
 ```jl
 sc("using MixedModels")